Design-Collective/wordpress-cap-chef/README.md

 This project boilerplate includes a Berkshelf File, Thorfile, Vagrant and Knife.rb.
 The wp-content-guest is where the synced files (wp-content) files will be located once the VM is deployed.

-Just fork our repo and run
+Just fork our repo and customize the following lines in the Vagrant File `config.vm.hostname = "myapp.localhost"`
+&
+`config.vm.network :private_network, ip: "33.33.33.33"`

+Run
+`$ vagrant plugin install vagrant-hostsupdater`
+Will update your etc/hosts file with the hostname and IP address above.

+Bring up your new vagrant
 `$ vagrant up`

 For mopre information, visit: